Building Game Changers…

 We offer our Life Skills Experience in 1.5 hour classes, once a week, for eight consecutive weeks of programming.
 Classes are held year-round with winter, spring, summer, and fall sessions.
 With a variety of days each week at multiple locations, there are several opportunities for participants to get started!
 Participants will find that as they progress through the program, a variety of opportunities are presented including local and national events, leadership development, and competitive events!

-*Reminder: Junior Links classes run for 6-weeks with no certification.
+*Reminder: Junior Links classes run for 6-weeks.
 Participants will automatically move to the PLAYer level once they turn 7 years old.

 Participants should receive a physical yardage book at the start of their first session in their respective levels (with the exception of Junior Links).
 Each yardage book acts as both a guide and a workbook to supplement the lessons learned in classes and assist in comprehension of the material.
 Participants are free to work on their yardage books at their own pace and are encouraged to work on them outside of classes.
 All certifying levels of First Tee require that each participant complete most, if not all, parts of their books in order to move to the next level.
 If a participant has a question regarding their yardage book they should feel free to ask any of our coaches for help regardless of what lesson they have covered in a particular session!
 If a book was lost or damaged, feel free to print and complete the PDF versions of the book using the links below.